EnquistLab/bsm/README.md

 <a name="automation"></a>
 ## Automation using cron

 The monitoring batch scripts should be set up to run as cron jobs.
-Rather than running as route or adding these jobs to your personal crontab, we recommend creating a user-specific cron file in directory `/etc/cron.d` and running the commands as a generic user with limited admin privileges.
-We use user "bien".
-This makes the scripts easier to locate and ensures that they are not deleted by upgrades.
+Instead of running as root or via your personal crontab, we recommend creating a user-specific cron file in directory `/etc/cron.d` and running the commands as a generic, low-level admin user with limited privileges.
+This makes the scripts easier to locate and avoids deletion by upgrades.

 A cron entry that runs upsite_batch every hour on the hour using the default admin notification would look something like this: